 Our Spring Art Show features student work from all studios.
 Best in show awards are given in each genre, including a $1,000 purchase award, where the University buys a piece of artwork to display on campus.

 To give students a head start on their careers, we encourage students to take advantage of internship opportunities.
 There's nothing like studying art so close to New York City, the largest art market in the world and one of the most powerful and connected places to train and work in the arts.

-Approximately 83 percent of Fine Art majors reported completing an internship.
+According to a survey of recent alumni, 100% of Fine Art majors reported completing an internship.
 Some recent examples: Gagosian Gallery, Golden Echo, GreenGale Publishing, Newsday, Pear the Agency, Providence Performing Arts Center, and Publishers Clearing House.

 In the Classroom